-Across the past year, we have seen dramatic shifts in food and grocery retail that show no signs of slowing down.
-However, there are some common truths that exist no matter the time or the retail channel—features that usually mark out success.
-I view the following as increasingly important for roadside convenience retail across the next five years as the offer expands beyond fuel, tobacco, confectionery, and soft drinks:
+The last year has seen dramatic shifts in food and grocery retail.
+And the rate of change shows no signs of slowing down.
+However, there are some common truths that exist no matter the time or channel – features that usually indicate success.

 - Growth and optimization of space and range

 - The location of stores to service an even broader set of customer needs

 To achieve prolonged structural success, I predict that roadside retailers will look for opportunities to pick up the pace on M&A opportunities.
 They will look to drive scale, sourcing, and supply chain efficiencies.
 At the same time, they will do more to understand their shoppers and operations through the intelligent application of retail data analytics.

 There is no doubt that roadside retailers across the globe are recognizing the increasingly blurred channels within fuel retail.
 The convenience retail offering is evolving towards food (particularly fresh food) where supply chain and digital expertise are critically important.

 I predict that, just as we have seen in big box retail, the increased adoption of data-driven retail technology will fuel success.
 Very few winning businesses have yet to incorporate full data instrumentation across their operations.
 And retailers such as Walmart, Woolworths, Tesco, and Target have made data a core focus.